wikiteams/emergent-task-allocation/README.md

 #### Preferential strategy

-First version of preferential strategy was implemented to analyze general advancment in a task and choose the most advanced (deterministic action because the most advanced tasked got most attention before).
+First version of preferential strategy was implemented to analyse general advancement in a task and choose the most advanced (deterministic action because the most advanced tasked got most attention before).
 Current version of preferential strategy simply checks how many times got workers to work on them.

 #### Stochastic universal sampling

 SUS method

+### Validation model

+Validation model under construction...